 - 5–6 leaves fresh basil, torn

-- Soak your cashews for 4-6 hours before making the pizza.
+- Soak your cashews for 1 hour in hot water before making the pizza.
 When ready, add your pizza stone to the oven and preheat the oven to 450F.

 - First, make the garlic cashew sauce.
-Soak your cashews for 6 hours in water to soften.
-After soaking, add the cashews to a blender and blend for 30 seconds.
-Then, add in the garlic, water, salt, pepper, & nutritional yeast.
+Add the soaked cashews and garlic to a blender and blend for 30 seconds.
+Then, add in the water, salt, pepper, & nutritional yeast.
 Blend until smooth and set aside.

-- Add the garlic cashew sauce to the dough and use a spatula to smooth evenly across the pizza (without covering the crust).
+- Spread the garlic cashew sauce on top of the dough and use a spatula to smooth evenly across the pizza (without covering the crust).
 Then, layer on the butternut squash and Bartlett Pear slices.
 Finally, drizzle with chili oil & season with salt and pepper.
+Lightly brush the crust with olive oil to help it crisp.

-Keywords: vegan pizza, pear pizza, pear pizza recipe, butternut squash pizza, homemade pizza
+Keywords: vegan pizza, pear pizza, pear pizza recipe, butternut squash pizza, homemade pizza, pear arugula pizza, fall pizza recipes